-Please complete and return to Miss K Bird who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Principal who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode: Day time telephone number:
+Postcode:

-Evening telephone number: Email address:
+Day time telephone number: Evening telephone number: Email address:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

-what actions do you leer might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+Signature.

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Action taken:

 Date: